Sign in: Twitter · Facebook · email

 For full details on the Metro Vancouver living wage calculation, see Working for a Living Wage: Making Paid Work Meet Basic Family Needs in Metro Vancouver by the Canadian Centre for Policy Alternatives - BC Office (CCPA-BC).

-A living wage lifts working families out of poverty
+A living wage lifts people out of poverty.

 A living wage is different than a minimum wage.
 The minimum wage is the legislated minimum set by the provincial government.
 The minimum wage should be set at a rate high enough to lift an individual worker out of poverty.
 An adequate minimum wage is the government’s responsibility to address working poverty.